Instrumental Ensembles

 Gamelan Ensemble (MUSIC 3610):

-There are no formal auditions for the Gamelan Ensemble.
-Preference is given to those who have prior experience, from having taken MUSIC 1341 Gamelan in Indonesian History and Cultures or otherwise, but newcomers with applicable musical ability are welcome.
-As gamelan uses a simple number-based form of notation, and is mostly learned by rote, the ability to read staff notation is not required.
-A good ear and sense of rhythm are helpful.
-For more information, please contact Christopher Miller or attend the first rehearsal.
+Performs the traditional repertoire of Central Javanese gamelan.
+Priority is given to those with prior experience, whether from having taken MUSIC 2341 Gamelan in Indonesian History and Cultures or otherwise, but newcomers with applicable musical ability are welcome.
+The ability to read staff notation is not required, but a good ear and sense of rhythm are helpful.
+Individual instruction is offered as necessary.
+Those wishing to learn more advanced instruments and techniques should also enroll in MUSIC 4641.
+Find out more about gamelan at Cornell or watch this trailer.

 Director: Christopher J. Miller